kripat46/Intelligent-FX-Treasury-Liquidity-Risk-Engine/README.md

 # Wise-Style Liquidity & Fraud Intelligence Engine

-A portfolio-grade simulation of the backend intelligence layer behind a multi-currency remittance platform (e.g. Wise).
+A portfolio-grade simulation of the backend intelligence layer behind a multi-currency remittance platform.
 It combines a **real-time fraud/AML risk engine** (MLE track) with a **treasury liquidity optimization engine** (DS/quant track), surfaced through a live **Streamlit control tower**.